gridgain/gridgain/modules/web-console/docker/console/README.txt

     rm -rf ignite-web-console-*

-Prepared image can be listed with `docker images` command.
+Ready image will be available in local docker registry (can be seen by calling the `docker images` command)